kstrafe/Cxy/documentation/rationale.md

 *Conclusion*: Codegenerators use information given as a string, and can never refer to information outside of the `()`.
 To allow multiple arguments is more consistent and useful when trying to avoid splitting in the code.

+## Static Conditionals ##
+*Description*: Conditions that are evaluated at compile time.
+*Discussion*: Static conditionals are statements with the same grammar as the if conditional.
+This conditional is evaluated during compile-time.
+This means that it incurs no overhead of if-testing during run-time.

+    static if (a_conditional_value)
+    {
+      // do something
+    }

+The statements contained in the static if are not semantically evaluated when the conditional value evaluates to false.
+This allows the use of code that refers to non-existing modules or libraries when these do not exist.

+This can be useful for different reasons.
+In addition, it's cleaner than a macro expression:

+    #IfConditional(arg_: /*do something*/);

+It conveys more information about the actual code.
+As it is visible directly when using the static if statement.

+Does this justify adding the keyword static?
+Why not add a keyword like the "when" keyword instead?
+I think static conveys the meaning more.
+In addition, static is not used inside a function anyhow.
+What about outside?
+Can static ifs be used there?
+What about the collision with static variables?

+Suppose there's another statement like `staticif`.
+That looks incredibly ugly.
+I'd rather not.
+Any other ideas?
+What's left?
+Suppose we use another word.
+I already use "when" for expressions to denote that this counts for just an expression and not a statement.
+The same is needed here.
+Although static conforms with the LL(1) requirement, it will clash with static declarations of data.
+Essentially, the entire statement is actually

+    #PasteAssemblyIf(arg_: "Put your code here");

+The problem with this is that it just doesn't look nice at all.
+You put the code inside a string.
+In a way, it's very clean as a string is never parsed nor semantically analyzed if it's just not inserted.
+Doing else-if-else... chains with these is going to be somewhat more difficult.
+It will require running them inside another code generator that made sure that only one returned.
+It's just incredibly powerful and ensures that the expression is to be evaluated during compile time...

+How does it mix with codegenerators though?
+Suppose we have the following

+    static if (expression_)
+    {
+      #GenerateSomeCode();
+    }
+    static else
+    {
+      #GenerateOtherCode();
+    }

+Note that this is counter-intuitive. static ifs allow a single statement to be listed (without the {}).
+In this case, if a # statement returns multiple statements, this would erroneously look like:

+    static if (something_)
+      #Generate();

+This also counts for normal ifs.
+I suppose we can force the code generators to always encapsulate code with { } blocks.
+Will this damage anything?
+Yes, as it will be impossible to put code in function signatures or generate anything else than statement lists.
+Well, it could be a simple warning to any developer.

+*Conclusion*: Use static if.

+## Deferred Statements ##
+*Description*: Allowing any collection of statements to be executed at all exit points.
+*Discussion*: It is rather useful when objects have destructors.
+Whenever a scope is exited, the destructors from that object in that scope need to run.
+These deallocate data and ensure that all field destructors are all destructed.

+This is incredibly useful, however, sometimes, we need some custom code to run at the end of all possible exit points.
+Meet the defer statement.

+    {
+      mutex_.lock();
+      defer mutex_.unlock();
+      // Do something, may throw an error, may prematurely return } // Always run the unlock().

+Some languages use a sentry object that has a destructor that performs the unlock as shown above.
+There are some problems with that.
+First of all, it's not intuitive and not made to do that.
+Secondly, it requires an actual named object to be instantiated.
+It's also not practical to have to create a new class for your special action.
+The defer statement works better.

+*Conclusion*: The defer statement guarantees to run its contents at the scope's exit.